KairoiAI/An_Incomplete_History_of_Research_Ethics/Protocols.md

 ## Principles for Participation
 Participating in discussions on the present repository means adhering to the following principles, adapted from All European Academies ([2011](https://allea.org/portfolio-item/the-european-code-of-conduct-for-research-integrity-2/)):
 * _Duty of care_ is paramount.
 We are all here to learn from one another and that requires that we all feel safe and included in discussions, even when they do get heated.
-Kindness is key to the success of _A History of Research Ethics_.
+Kindness is key to the success of _An Incomplete History of Research Ethics_.
 * _Honesty_ in engaging with views and interpretations that differ from our own, and in providing evidence to argue for one's position.
 It also means being honest about the contributions we make to _The Timeline_.
 * _Humility_ relates to honesty insofar that we must be honest with our own limitations.
 Contributors to _The Timeline_ must be open to others' perspectives and accepting that someone else just knows more about a certain domain.
 * _Charitability_ is about treating all perspectives with the same due diligence.
 No perspective is automatically better than another, and adequate argumentation is necessary to overcome differences.